Disorder-free localization in quantum walks: Introduction

-In this article we study DFL in a quantum walk model.
 Having been put forward almost three decades ago as a quantum counterpart of random walks~\cite{aharonov1993}, quantum walks proved themselves so far to be a versatile model for quantum computation, not only due to their role in the development of new quantum algorithms~\cite{ambainis2003} but also for providing a concrete framework for universality~\cite{lovett2010}.
-Despite their superiority over random walks in spreading rates~\cite{venegas-andraca2012,kempe2003} leading to faster computational algorithms~\cite{ambainis2003}, they have also attracted considerable attention in terms of their non-diffusibility features in the presence of disorder such as quantum-to-classical transition~\cite{ahlbrecht2011asymptotic}, dynamical localization~\cite{ahlbrecht2011disordered}, and the emergence of bound states~\cite{wojcik2012trap,danaci2019non}.
+Despite their superiority over random walks in spreading rates~\cite{venegas-andraca2012,kempe2003} leading to faster computational algorithms~\cite{ambainis2003}, they have also attracted considerable attention in terms of their non-diffusibility features in the presence of disorder such as quantum-to-classical transition~\cite{ahlbrecht2011asymptotic}, dynamical localization~\cite{ahlbrecht2011disordered,hamza2009dynamical}, and the emergence of bound states~\cite{wojcik2012trap,danaci2019non}.
 While rolling back to the classical behavior is attributed to wiping out coherence in the system due to dynamical disorder, it is the static disorder that leads to dynamical localization in quantum walks.
 The former disorder scheme manifests itself as a time-dependent evolution operator, whereas the latter resembles a random potential for the quantum walker described by a unitary operator~\cite{torma2002,mackay2002,brun2003coins,brun2003walks,annabestani2010,romanelli2005decoherence,singh2020}.
 Since these disorder models break either the temporal or the spatial symmetries, any emergent non-diffusibility in quantum walks is typically associated with a lack of some symmetry in the dynamics~\cite{chandrashekar2007,yin2008,chandrashekar2011,chandrashekar2013,schreiber2011}.
+Other examples of non-diffusibility have been observed in quantum walks coupled to spin environments~\cite{prokof2006decoherence,PhysRevLett.116.247202}.

+In this article we study DFL in a quantum walk model.
+In particular, we consider a discrete-time walker coupled to on-site spin-half systems on a one-dimensional lattice such that the presence of the walker on a specific site coherently rotates the corresponding spin.
+Our examination of the considered system involves two parts.
+First, we consider the walker and investigate its spreading dynamics as it interacts with the spins.
+For weak coupling the probability distribution is only partially localized around the origin and still has ballistic tails spreading out linearly in time.
+As the coupling gets stronger, the walker becomes completely localized with no ballistic tails in the time evolution.
+This dynamical localization appears without breaking any translational or temporal symmetries.